nateware/nateware-blog/_posts/2010-02-18-an-atomic-rant.md

       # course is full
     end

-You’re screwed.
+You're screwed.
 You now have 32 people in your 30 person class, and you have no idea what happened.

-"Well no duh," you’re saying, "even the <a href="http://api.rubyonrails.org/classes/ActiveRecord/Locking/Pessimistic.html">ActiveRecord docs mention locking</a>, so I’ll just use that."
+"Well no duh," you're saying, "even the <a href="http://api.rubyonrails.org/classes/ActiveRecord/Locking/Pessimistic.html">ActiveRecord docs mention locking</a>, so I'll just use that."

     @course = Course.find(1, :lock => true)
     if @course.num_students < 30
       # ...

-Nice try, but now you’ve introduced other issues.
+Nice try, but now you've introduced other issues.
 Any other piece of code in your *entire app* that needs to update *anything* about the course - maybe the course name, or start date, or location - is now serialized.
 If you need high concurrency, you’re screwed (still).

 You think, "ah-ha, the problem is having a separate counter!"